Columbia Bugaboot Review

 On the outsole of the Columbia Bugaboot, there are medium sized lugs for traction.
 These lugs do the job for the most part, but if you end up on ice, I suggest using a more robust traction system like Yaktrax.
 I find these boots to do best in and around town, but if you end up going for a short winter hike, these boots will do just fine.
 If you end up going on more technical trails, I suggest going with either a winter hiking boot or a mountaineering boot.

 After many days of testing the Columbia Bugaboots, I am happy to report back that they get my stamp of approval.
-The Bugaboot retails for $140 and can be found on Columbia.com or other outdoor retailers.
+The Bugaboot retails for $140 and can be found on www.columbia.com or www.amazon.com/columbia.